-In a comparison to generic cloud services, virtual rooms have a lot of advantageous peculiarities:
+In comparison to generic cloud services, data rooms have a lot of advantageous peculiarities:

-- Virtual repositories are characterized by the bigger size of the storage: you may even purchase an unlimited storage if you are involved in a large-scale project and you need to share a large volume of data;
+- Virtual repositories are characterized by the bigger storage size: you may even purchase unlimited storage if you are involved in a large-scale project and you need to share a large volume of data;

 - Due to regular reports, you always know what is going on in your room as all the actions of all the visitors are being registered.
-A cloud storage would never provide you with such a detailed insight into the activity of your partners;
+Cloud storage would never provide you with such a detailed insight into the activity of your partners;

 - You may manage the accessibility of all the files and folders, prevent certain users from browsing selected documents, etc. Within a VDR it is easy to manage the rights of a big flow of users and to control the disclosure of information.

-Evidently, virtual rooms prove to be more convenient for corporate users, businessmen, governments, etc. If you need a secure and highly functional virtual environment to collaborate with numerous stakeholders, a VDR should be your choice.
-But if you are looking for a platform that is more convenient and efficient for individual exploitation, space where you may store your photos or back up some important documents then generic cloud storage would satisfy your needs perfectly.
+Evidently, virtual data rooms prove to be more convenient for corporate users, businessmen, governments, etc. If you need a secure and highly functional virtual environment to collaborate with numerous stakeholders, a data room should be your choice.
+But if you are looking for a platform that is more convenient and efficient for individual exploitation, space where you may store your photos or backup some important documents then generic cloud storage would satisfy your needs perfectly.